infinia-yzl/image-supervive/README.md

 ```

 ## Source
-Images were taken from the community-run wiki [Supervive Wiki](https://supervive.wiki.gg/) and are used under the Creative Commons Attribution-ShareAlike 4.0 International License.
+Images were taken from the community-run wiki [SUPERVIVE Wiki](https://supervive.wiki.gg/) and are used under the Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Contact
 If any images are used inappropriately or need to be removed, please contact us through GitHub by opening an issue or a pull request.